alphaXiv/paper-implementations/es-fine-tuning-paper/README.md

-# Evolution Strategies vs GRPO for LLM Fine-Tuning
+b# Evolution Strategies vs GRPO for LLM Fine-Tuning

 This repository contains the implementation and experimental code for comparing **Evolution Strategies (ES)** and **Group Relative Policy Optimization (GRPO)** on mathematical reasoning tasks.